The 10 Cheapest Colleges in Missouri

 AP Exams

 There’s no need for many students to wait until college to begin earning college credit.
-AP classes allow high schoolers to get a jump on filling their general education requirements as most colleges will award credit to students who score a 3 or higher on their AP exams.
-Not only do AP exams give you a headstart on college and make it easier to graduate in four years, but they are also a fraction of the cost of taking a college course.
+AP classes allow high school students to get a head start on general education requirements, as most colleges award credit for AP exam scores of 3 or higher.
+Not only do AP exams give you a head start on college and make it easier to graduate in four years, but they are also a fraction of the cost of taking a college course.

 Community College